cibinjoseph/VOLCANOR/README.md

 ```

 ## Contribution and Usage
 This code is under active development and a lot of features--including a proper user-friendly interface--have yet to be added.
-Users are encouraged to go through the code if interested, and let the author know of issues and bugs, if found.
-However, be warned that most of the features are untested and unvalidated and the author offers no guarantee on the results obtained at this point in time.
+At this point, often changes have to be made in-code which requires compilation.
+This solver is open-sourced only to serve as a starting point to other researchers and extensive changes may be required to adapt it to your specific needs.
+Users are encouraged to go through the code if interested, and let the author know of issues and bugs.
+However, be warned that most of the features are untested and unvalidated and the author offers no guarantee on the results obtained.

 ## Authors
-All code here was created by [Cibin Joseph](https://github.com/cibinjoseph) (cibinjoseph92@gmail.com).
+All code here was created by me, [Cibin Joseph](https://github.com/cibinjoseph) (cibinjoseph92@gmail.com) during my PhD tenure at Indian Institute of Technology (IIT) Madras, India.
+I have shifted my focus to other engineering challenges, resulting in a decreased pace of development for this project of mine.

 ## License
 GNU General Public License v3.0